When you go canoeing, you take a paddle. And so it is, that when you’re off out to get new clients in, you should make a plan.

 - How will you differentiate yourself from your competitors?

 - How – precisely – will you keep in touch with the prospects you meet?

 - Why – exactly – are you the best option for your client?

-To begin with, it can feel pretty easy to get a tactical sales and marketing plan down on paper.
+To begin with, it can feel pretty easy to get a plan down on paper.
 In draft form, it sometimes looks a bit like this:

 Acme PLC: Sales and marketing / new business plan June 2015